 Posted on May 12th, 2019

 As of Oct.
 13, 2015, the G500 flight-test aircraft had completed more than 45 missions.
-The longest of those was 5 hours and 22 minutes for a total aircraft flight time of more than 100 hours.
+The longest was 5 hours and 22 minutes for a total aircraft flight time of more than 100 hours.
 In the five months since the aircraft’s first flight, it has reached an altitude of 38,500 feet/11,735 meters and a maximum airspeed of Mach 0.80.

 Continue reading about the G500 on gulfstreamnews.com>>